Bradfield Elementary Yearbook Gets Caught Up in a Scandal

 Bradfield Principal

-15 comments to "Bradfield Elementary Yearbook Gets Caught Up in a Scandal"
+15 thoughts on “Bradfield Elementary Yearbook Gets Caught Up in a Scandal

 Everyone should know, if they volunteer for a position – which the level of parent involvement is one thing that makes HPISD such a great district – they have to play by the Principal & PTA rules!!!
 I have been on several PTA committee’s and volunteered countless hours and I know there is some sort of “notebook” and at the very least verbal guidance passed down to each incoming volunteer chariman.